After the Gold Rush

-After the Gold Rush is the third studio album by the Canadian-American musician Neil Young, released in September 1970 on Reprise Records, catalogue number RS 6383.
+After the Gold Rush is the third studio album by the Canadian-American musician Neil Young, released in September 1970 on Reprise Records.
 It is one of four high-profile solo albums released by the members of folk rock group Crosby, Stills, Nash & Young in the wake of their chart-topping 1970 album Déjà Vu.
 Young's album consists mainly of country folk music along with several rock tracks, including "Southern Man".
 The material was inspired by the unproduced Dean Stockwell-Herb Bermann screenplay After the Gold Rush.

-After the Gold Rush peaked at number eight on the Billboard Top Pop Albums chart; the two singles taken from the album, "Only Love Can Break Your Heart" and "When You Dance I Can Really Love", made it to number 33 and number 93 respectively on the Billboard Hot 100.
+After the Gold Rush entered Billboard Top Pop Albums chart on September 19, and peaked at number eight in October.
+Two of the three singles taken from the album, "Only Love Can Break Your Heart" and "When You Dance I Can Really Love", made it to number 33 and number 93 respectively on the Billboard Hot 100.
 Despite a mixed initial reaction, the album has since appeared on a number of greatest albums of all time lists.

 In 2014, the album was inducted into the Grammy Hall of Fame.

-Production
+Background

+Young recorded the album while living in Topanga Canyon, an artistic community in Southern California.
+It was largely recorded in his home studio there.
+Songs on the album were influenced by people he met while living there, including producer David Briggs, Young's then wife, Susan Acevedo, and actor Dean Stockwell, whom he met through Susan.
+The album was recorded with members of both of his associated groups at the time, Crazy Horse and Crosby, Stills, Nash & Young, as well as the first appearance by long-time collaborator Nils Lofgren.
+By the time the album was released, however, Young had split with Susan and had moved to his Broken Arrow Ranch in Northern California, where he would record many of his subsequent albums.